Flores Guatemala – 3 days of delight (and Tikal too)

-Next day we stored our bags and headed off in the mini-van at lunch time with the German lady.
+The next day we stored our bags and headed off in the mini-van at lunchtime with the German lady.
 The van took ages to collect people, sort our return trip vouchers, and paid tours, saying things were lost and missing.

 Somehow I thankfully had only paid 80 Quetzales for myself with my son free (supposedly sitting on my lap).
-But when we asked to only do the sunrise tour, we were told we had to use the guide included (wow – never knew he s included) and the guide wouldn’t arrange to stamp our park entry fro the next day, as we had been told we could.
-In hind-sight, we should have just jumped out of the mini-van and asked the park attendant ourselves, as we met several others that had their ticket stamped for the next day entry (if you enter the park after 3 p.m., as we did).
+But when we asked to only do the sunrise tour, we were told we had to use the guide included (wow – never knew he s included) and the guide wouldn’t arrange to stamp our park entry for the next day, as we had been told we could.
+In hindsight, we should have just jumped out of the mini-van and asked the parking attendant ourselves, as we met several others that had their ticket stamped for the next day’s entry (if you enter the park after 3 p.m., as we did).